 This collection is currently being processed.
 A new finding aid will be available once the project is complete.
 Please email firstname.lastname@example.org if you have any questions about the collection.

-Hopper studied English and history at Austin Community College for one year before leaving school in 1965 to work as a secretary for Terrell Blodgett, Administrative Assistant to Texas Governor John B. Connally.
-In 1969, she became the office manager for Donald Adams, working for Adams during his time as a State Representative and a State Senator.
-When Adams left office in 1978, Hopper took a job in the TXU lobbying office until 1987 when she became office manager for State Senator Judith Zaffirini for two years.
+Lola Hopper began work in 1985 as a secretary for Terrell Blodgett, Administrative Assistant to Texas Governor John B. Connally.
+In 1969, she became the office manager for Donald Adams during his time as a State Representative and a State Senator.
+When Adams left office in 1978, Hopper took a job in the TXU lobbying office until 1987 when she became office manager for State Senator Judith Zaffirini.
 In the 1990’s, Hopper worked for Texas Attorney General Jim Mattox in his Outreach for the Blind Project, then for Attorney General Dan Morales’ Child Support Division.
-Finally, she worked for Texas Mental Health and Mental Retardation in Austin.
+Finally, she worked for the Texas MHMR department in Austin.

-After a lengthy career working for various politicians and political organizations, Hopper retired in 2002.
-However, she remained an active volunteer for various Democratic Party politicians and political causes.
-Most notably, she was an early volunteer for the Hillary Clinton 2008 Presidential Campaign, coordinating volunteers when Clinton visited Waco on the campaign trail and recruiting veterans to attend the event.
-She was so active in Clinton’s campaign that she was chosen as a delegate to attend the 2008 Democratic National Convention in Denver, Colorado, casting her vote for Clinton in the race eventually won by Barack Obama.
+In 2002, Hopper retired yet remained an active volunteer for Democratic Party politicians and political causes.
+Most notably, she volunteered for the Hillary Clinton 2008 Presidential Campaign, coordinating volunteers for Clinton’s campaign stop in Waco and recruiting veterans to attend the event.
+She was chosen as a delegate to attend the 2008 Democratic National Convention in Denver, Colorado.

-Hopper collected several artifacts from various renovations of the Texas Capitol Building, starting in the 1960's and continuing all the way to the 1980's.
-These artifacts include bricks, chunks of masonry, nails, and a light fixture.
-The stones and bricks have had one side covered in felt so that the artifacts can be displayed, and Hopper kept them out of a respect for their historical value.
+Hopper also collected several artifacts from various renovations of the Texas Capitol Building from the 1960's - the 1980's, including bricks, chunks of masonry, nails, and a light fixture.
+Hopper kept them out of a respect for their historical value.

 Richard A. Jenson, President of Jenson Research and Communications, founded his Austin-based business in 2005.
 Jenson had previously served as a consultant for political candidates in Texas, including Texas Supreme Court Justice Bill Kilgarlin.